Cuentos y Cantos al Monte

 Song Dog will facilitate creative exercises for meaningful engagement in an ecological area within the Santa Fe region just days before the fall equinox.
 This program will provide community members of New Mexico and beyond with an opportunity to practice reciprocity.
 Whether born and raised in New Mexico or not, Cuentos y Cantos al Monte welcomes those that are committed to deeply listening to the stories of the land in an effort to understand their role and responsibility of care within the greater ecosystem.

 Participants should expect to hike 8 miles total on a trail system that is described as ‘moderate to hard’ with an elevation gain of 1,050 feet.
 There will be breaks throughout each day, with no one left behind.
 Activities will be explored through a combination of group and solo exercises.
+For those that live in or near Albuquerque, there will be opportunities to hike with us in the Sandia Foothills in August in an effort to familiarize your body with elevation gain and a full pack on your back.
+Daily movement is a huge part of building endurance and stamina.

 Itinerary

 Friday, September 19 - Meet at the Winsor Trailhead near the Santa Fe Ski Basin at 9am.
-Hike 2.5 miles and setup basecamp in the afternoon.
+Backpack 2.5 miles and setup basecamp in the afternoon.
 Review kitchen supplies, cooking & hygiene protocols prior to dinner.
 Close with an early evening dream circle.

 Program Details